Hyundai Super Truck

-The Hyundai Super truck (hangul:현대 슈퍼트럭) is a line of heavy-duty commercial vehicle manufactured by Hyundai Motor Company from 1999 or 2001.
+The Hyundai Super truck (Hangul: 현대 슈퍼트럭) is a line of heavy-duty commercial vehicle manufactured by Hyundai Motor Company from 1999 or 2001.
 The range was primarily available in cargo and dump truck.
 Its model truck name is 'Hyundai', but In USA and Canada market the brand name is 'Bering'.

 Most heavy-duty truck models are distinguishable by a front 'Hyundai Truck' badge, but the common Hyundai and badge is usually used on the rear.

-In North America, Japan, Asia-Pacific, Mid-East, Africa, South America, its principal competitors are Bering HDMX, Daewoo Novus, Daewoo Chasedae Truck, Samsung Big Thumb(Also known as the S350/S250).
+In North America, Japan, Asia-Pacific, the Middle East, Africa, and South America, its principal competitors are Bering HDMX, Daewoo Novus, Daewoo Chasedae Truck, Samsung Big Thumb (also known as the S350/S250).

 Models

 Hyundai Super Truck is a name used by Hyundai Motor Company in commercial vehicle of trucks for more related models. a cargo truck & dump truck, Designed by Hyundai Motor Company and Bering Truck.
 Manufacture period: 1997–2004.
 Rebadged by Bering HDMX.